TV Derana

-TV Derana is a Sri Lankan private entertainment terrestrial television channel.
+TV Derana (Sinhala: TV දෙරණ) a Sri Lankan private entertainment terrestrial television channel.
 Launched on 11 October 2005, it is one of the most popular television networks in the country.
 Its main transmission tower is on the Kikilimana mountain, and coverage is extended nationwide via eight transmission towers.

-The channel is available on digital medium through Dialog TV, PEO TV and the OTT platform Dflix (revamp of Gluuoo).
-Derana broadcasts contemporary content that upholds Sri Lankan values on its "අපේ දේ රැකගෙන, අලුත් දේ අරගෙන" / “Ape De Rakagena, Aluth De Aragena” (Conserve our own and embrace the new) platforms.
+The channel is available on digital medium through Dialog TV, PEO TV, Freesat and the OTT platform Derana Plus (revamp of 'DFlix', which itself was revamp of 'Gluuoo').
+TV Derana notably broadcasts contemporary content and has the motto "අපේ දේ රැකගෙන, අලුත් දේ අරගෙන" (apē dē rækagena, alut dē aragena), lit.
+'Conserve what is our own and embrace the new'.

 The channel focuses viewers in the two premium socio-economic categorizations SEC A and SEC B. TV Derana is the No. 1 television channel in Sri Lanka, according to late 2021 LMRB search data.
 The channel has maintained this position since March 2017.

 TV Derana won 47 awards at the Sri Lanka Institute of Marketing Nielsen People's Awards 2020 including the "Television Channel of the Year", "Peoples Youth Choice Television Channel of the Year".
 TV Derana won these awards at the previous year as well including the biggest award ‘The Local Brand of the year”.

 TV Derana also holds the all-time record for having the most programmes by one channel, in the top 10 most rated programmes.
 According to the recent LMRB research data, TV Derana has eight programmes in the top 10 including the first two programmes in the country.

 In October 2014, TV Derana was appointed the first and only Multi Channel Network (MCN) of YouTube in Sri Lanka.

 TV Derana became the first channel in Sri Lanka to reach one million subscribers and one billion total views in 2019.

 Ada Derana

 "Ada Derana" is TV Derana's news flagship brand and currently is the no 1 news provider in Sri Lanka.

 Ada Derana news websites operated by Derana.
-Its content is available in English, Sinhala. and Tamil.
+Its content is available in English, Sinhala and Tamil.
 It is ranked as one of the most popular local news websites by Alexa.

-In late 2007, Ada Derana entered into a partnership with Dialog Telekom, the largest mobile phone operator in Sri Lanka, to send breaking news alerts to all Dialog mobile subscribers as text messages.
+In late 2007, Ada Derana entered into a partnership with Dialog Telekom, a major mobile services operator in Sri Lanka, to send breaking news alerts to all Dialog mobile subscribers as text messages.